How To... Whiten Bone

-At right: A cow skull whitened with 3% hydrogen peroxide.
+Below: A cow skull whitened with 3% hydrogen peroxide.
 Prior to being whitened, the bone of this skull had large areas of brown and black stains.

 Since we knew that hydrogen peroxide is widely used to whiten bone we decided to give it a try on our cow skull.
 We had used hydrogen peroxide several years earlier to whiten a small bone with good results, but we had never used it on something as large as a cow skull.
 In the text and photos below we'll show you the steps we took and the results we achieved.

 Below is a photo of the skull before we whitened the bone.
 We considered immersing the entire skull in a container of hydrogen peroxide but didn't have a container large enough.
 Even if we were able to find a suitable container, we wanted to avoid the expense of buying enough hydrogen peroxide to fill it.

 So, instead of immersing the skull, we decided to wrap it in white cloth soaked with hydrogen peroxide, then cover it with plastic wrap and a garbage bag to keep the peroxide from running off or evaporating.

 A cow skull with stains and the items we used to whiten it.

 Shown in the photo above is a list of the items we used:

 - Clear plastic wrap, the kind you use in the kitchen.
 We used a generic brand purchased at our local discount store.

 - White towels.

 - Two, 1-quart bottles of 3% hydrogen peroxide.
 We wound up only using one bottle.
 When working with hydrogen peroxide we suggest you read the label and follow all precautions.